Courses Available Online, Virtually and Classroom

 If you’re studying online, planning your study time is essential to getting the most out of your course.
 Short, regular study sessions are more effective than long, random ones, so you’ll need to find time to study most evenings and on the weekend.

 If you’re in the classroom, you’ll need to discuss with your employer the possibility of taking 2 weeks off work.
 Plus extra time for your exams.
-You’ll also be expected to find time in the evenings to complete homework, as well as completing your own study in between your classroom sessions.
+You’ll also be expected to find time in the evenings to complete homework, as well as complete your own study in between your classroom sessions.

 Whatever learning method you choose, it’s easy to fall behind if you don’t keep on top of your studies.
 This may seem like hard work now, but it’ll all be worth it when you receive that NEBOSH certificate through the post!